- Fine-Tuning Your Component Placement

 There you have it - our top 5 PCB design guidelines that every PCBs designer needs to know.
 By following this small list of recommendations, you’ll be well on your way towards designing a functional and manufacturable board in no time, and a truly quality printed circuit board at that.

-Good PCB design practices are crucial for success, these design rules form a foundation for building upon and solidifying a practice of continual improvement in all your design practices.
+Good PCB design practices are crucial for success.
+These PCB design guidelines only scratch the surface, but they form a foundation for building upon and solidifying a practice of continual improvement in all your design practices.

 Want some more best practices on how to design a board that gets manufactured right the first time?
 Check out our Design for Manufacturing webinar - Maximizing Your PCB Production Yield or start trying these PCBs design guidelines now with our flagship software.